 You can ask the following to refer you to the service:

 You can also contact the service yourself.
-If you would like to refer yourself you can access the service by getting in touch with the team in your area:
+If you would like to refer yourself or you have a general enquiry you can access the service by getting in touch with our centralised Referrals and Enquiries team on the below details;

 you can find out more about dementia from: